pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

    +- TiKV CoprocessorRDD{[table: t1] TableScan, Columns: a@UNSIGNED LONG, Residual Filter: [a@UNSIGNED LONG GREATER_THAN 1], PushDown Filter: [a@UNSIGNED LONG GREATER_THAN 1], KeyRange: [([t\200\000\000\000\000\000\004W_r\000\000\000\000\000\000\000\000], [t\200\000\000\000\000\000\004W_s\000\000\000\000\000\000\000\000])], Aggregates: , startTs: 433780573880188929}
    ```

-2. Filter execution process is not well described
+2. unclear representation of the execution process

-   As shown below, for an IndexScan, normally the IndexRangeScan should be executed first, then the TableRowIDScan. only in the case of triggering a downgrade will the Downgrade Fliter be executed, but in the physical execution plan only the Downgrade Filter is shown.
+   For an IndexScan, normally the IndexRangeScan should be executed first, then the TableRowIDScan.
+Only in the case of triggering a downgrade will the Downgrade Filter be executed, but in the physical execution plan, only the Downgrade Filter is shown.

    ```SQL
    CREATE TABLE `t2` (